opsxcq/tasker/README.md

  * `image` - the image in the very same format as it is expressed for docker, in `repo/image:tag` for images in the default repository, of `server/repo/image:tag` for images residing somewhere else.
  * `environment` - Define environment varibales to be used in the task execution, they follow the same pattern that you use in `docker-compose.yml` file, a list of `variable=value`.
+ * `keepContainerAfterExecution` - Keep container after it executes, won't delete it, *WARNING* it can leave a lot of trash.
+ * `volumes` - An array, just like you map `volumes` in your `docker-compose.yml`.

 ## Entrypoint and Arguments